crate/cratedb-guide/docs/performance/sharding.md

 :::{NOTE}
 This guide assumes you know the basics.
+## Sizing considerations

+General principles requires careful consideration for cluster sizing and architecture.
+Keep the following things in mind when building your sharding strategy.
+Each shard incurs overhead in terms of open files, RAM allocation, and CPU cycles for maintenance operations.

+### Shard size vs. number of shards

+The optimal approach balances shard count with shard size.
+Individual shards should typically contain 3-70 GB of data, with 10-50 GB being the sweet spot for most workloads.
+In large clusters, this often means fewer shards than total CPU cores, as larger shards can still be processed efficiently by multiple CPU cores during query execution.
+Smaller shards also result in reduced Lucene index efficiency, which can adversely affect computed search term relevance.

+### CPU-to-shard ratio

+If most nodes have more shards per table than they have CPUs, the cluster can experience performance degradations.
+For example, on clusters with substantial CPU resources (e.g., 8 nodes × 32 CPUs = 256 total CPUs), creating 256+ shards per table often proves counterproductive.
+If you don't manually set the number of shards per table, CrateDB will make a best guess, based on the assumption that your nodes have two CPUs each.

+### 1000 shards per node limit

+To avoid _oversharding_, CrateDB by default limits the number of shards per node to 1_000 as a critical stability boundary.
+Any operation that would exceed that limit leads to an exception.
+For an 8-node cluster, this allows up to 8_000 total shards across all tables.
+Approaching this limit typically indicates a suboptimal sharding strategy rather than optimal performance tuning.
+See also relevant documentation about {ref}`table reconfiguration <number-of-shards>` wrt. sharding options.

 If you are looking for an intro to sharding, see {ref}`sharding
 <crate-reference:ddl-sharding>`.